kestralttr/IGNGridProblem/README.md

 In our example, we are using a 3x3 grid, and our program will look for combinations of values that total 9, since a 3x3 grid holds 9 spaces.

+My finished build can be found [here](https://kestralttr.github.io/IGNGridProblem/), and I've included an explanation of all the functions defined and used within the code below.

 ## Approach

 As I first considered this problem, I knew that recursion would likely be the best way to let the computer handle most of the heavy lifting.
 What I essentially needed to do was write a program that would iterate through the grid, and then at each iteration it would need to check all surrounding values to see what potential sums were generated.